Forthoney/mooro/docs/gserver_differences.md

 The default Server does not allow for turning it off, but there is nothing technically stopping anyone from turning it off.
 This is more of a "I got a bit lazy" portion - I would appreciate contributions that enable this easily!

-## Server#serve vs Server.serve
-In GServer, the serve method is overridden as an instance method.
-In Mooro, it must be overridden as a class method.
-To the end user, this should be a pretty straightforward change, but internally, the story is more complicated.
-Ractors cannot use instance methods of the Server class without some tricks.
-Using a class method is pretty well defined, however.
-Mooro therefore requests the user changes a couple lines rather than introducing unnecessary complexity to Mooro.

 ## Multiserver Management
 GServer comes built with multiserver management.
 Mooro does not, and does not intend to, at least in the base Server.